Kathai Thiraikathai Vasanam Iyakkam

 Kathai Thiraikathai Vasanam Iyakkam (also referred to as KTVI) is a 2014 Indian Tamil-language independent satirical drama film written and directed by R. Parthiepan and produced by K. Chandramohan and independent producer, Haresh Vikram Vijayakumar.
 The project stars an all-new cast along with several experienced actors in cameo roles.
 It was Parthiepan's first directorial film in which he did not feature in the lead role.
-The film, which has a tagline reading "a film without a story", began production in late 2013 and was released on 15 August 2014.
+The film, with the tagline "a film without a story", began production in late 2013 and was released on 15 August 2014.

 Plot

 The trope of the movie is that there is no plot.
-It simply narrates the events in the life of a crew of filmmakers as they attempt to get to a story for their proposed movie and whether they would succeed.
+However, the movie narrates the events in the life of a crew of filmmakers as they attempt to get to a story for their proposed movie and whether they would succeed.